 One unique thing about buying a truck camper is you’re not required to purchase camper insurance or even registration, but you will need to consider a camper tie down system.
 These can cost a few hundred to a few thousand dollars.
 Every camper comes with its own added surprise expenditures.
 The more research you do the less surprised you’ll be later on.

 Buying a truck camper opens a world of adventure & exploration, but consider these five factors when thinking about becoming a truck camper owner.
-These five elements will help you before buying any camper.
+These five elements will help you navigate the choppy waters of buying your first truck camper.

 - Cost – Does it fit within your budget?
 Good Investment?
 Good resale value?